 In this post, I will walk you through the year and how I progressed with the project.
 This post also is a kick off to the series to introduce you to the Fair Fit Method!
 Yippee!!
 Yep, I'm back in the swing of things and have much I will be sharing with you on the blog starting now until December.

-However, the pattern that was the most interesting to me, was the Fair Fit Dress.
-So I decided that I was going to niche down and focus on my speciality- this set of blocks and how they are adaptive to learn fit and design.
+However, the pattern that was the most interesting to me, was the Fair Fit dress.
+So I decided that I was going to niche down and focus on my speciality which is this set of blocks and how they are adaptive to learning fit and design.
 As soon as I had digitized the dress, behind the scenes while running my local business, I started digitizing all the sets.

 I also invited my colleague Dr. Casey Stannard to collaborate with me in the project.
-She wanted to study it as part of her academic research, and see if it would really help people with fit.
+She wanted to study it as part of her academic research.
 To create our first study, I chose students from Fair Fit classes who either were really interested in learning more about fit, or had admired original dresses that I produced as samples.

-Our first workshop was at LSU university.
-We were able to use the Alva forms in the classroom and worked to pad them out to customize the fit.
+In our first workshop, we were able to use Alva forms and worked to pad them out to customize the fit.
 The first workshop was really hard- it was nerve wracking for me to hand off the design for the first time ever, and as soon as you do, you learn how many things you didn't know needed more explanation.
 That's what product design is like, you must beta test to see what is missing, but it can be nerve wracking because you can't predict the time, or predict where the pattern needs more teaching to solve a problem.
 In the first workshop, I had to see where folks needed help and more information and how to add that to the class while editing out unnecessary information.

 I worked diligently on the Fair Fit Blog and Weekly Email Articles to really spell out how I teach and share lessons on fit, proportion, and garment construction.
 On the blog, I was writing the history of the pattern and the ideology behind it.
 In my emails, I was teaching about fit as well as offering online workshops on fit and fashion design.

 I had take a hiatus from online teaching in order to focus in on our upcoming workshops and my in person local classes.
-Being a one person operation really shows me where my limits are, and sometimes I have to make decisions like this because energy is finite and you will suffer exhaustion if you don't allow for breaks.
+Being a one person operation really shows me where my limits are and how I can't really do all of the things all of the time.

 My main focus in May was on my local business Fair Fit Studio and our classes and lessons.
 During this time, I realized that if the Fair Fit Pattern is going to be released, I would need new collateral materials to show what you can make with the pattern blocks.
 So I started developing new methodologies of design using the pattern, including Heirloom Repurpose, and creating a core collection of dresses in the different sewn finishings and pattern sets to show students the potential of the pattern and get folks inspired.